andrew01144/OPA-tips/BriefInstallAndTest_In-Distro.md

 > - Is the OpenMPI tree relocatable?
 Initial look: inconclusive.
 > - ```rpm -Uvh /tmp/CornelisOPX-OPXS.RHEL*-x86_64.*/repos/OPA_PKGS/RPMS/hfi1-diagtools-sw-0.8-117.x86_64.rpm```
 > - Differences between CornelisOPX and in-distro installs.
->   - no hfi1 commands
+>   - no hfi1 commands, but can be installed from rpms in CornelisOPX.
 >   - opa admin commands can only be run by root
 >   - CornelisOPX: On an idle node, there will be 16 open contexts.
 >   - ```memlock``` in ```/etc/security/limits.conf``` is not configured.